-Swanzey is planning a dedication of the recently upgraded portion of the Ashuelot Rail Trail later this month.
-(COURTESY)
+SWANZEY - Town officials are planning a dedication of the recently upgraded portion of the Ashuelot Rail Trail later this month.

 The Rail Trail Dedication is planned for April 29 at 1 p.m.
 The ceremony will celebrate the competition of a $104,000 project in 2012 that upgraded 1.8 miles of the Ashuelot Line Rail Trail.

 The project included drainage work, widening the trail bed and laying down the stone dust surface.

 "Just makes a nice surface that people can hike, bike, walk, jog, ride horse back and during the winter of course snowmobiles can use the rail trail," project manager Bruce Bohannon said of the stone dust surface on Friday.

 People are already using the trail, but this will mark the formal opening, Bohannon said.

 The dedication ceremony has been organized to honor the people and groups that made the project happen, he said.

 "Thank the people that have contributed to the project and make sure that everybody knows the trail is open for use," he said.